 Through this planned consolidation, Unity and RGHS can contribute to a more competitive and innovative health care marketplace in Rochester.
 We are pleased to work together with local business leaders, federal and state government officials and health insurance providers to achieve our common goal of providing access to the most affordable and best health care in New York and beyond-all to make Rochester a healthier community.

 Mark C. Clement is Rochester General Health System president and CEO; Warren Hern is Unity Health System president and CEO.
 This is the final article in a series examining health care reform.
 10/4/13 (c) 2013 Rochester Business Journal.
 To obtain permission to reprint this article, call 585-546-8303 or email firstname.lastname@example.org.

-Each year the Rochester General Health System staff gathers for an annual Fall Forum to examine how RGHS is anticipating and responding to challenges and opportunities in health care.
-At the 2012 Forum, RGHS President & CEO Mark Clement spoke about the Patient Protection and Affordable Care Act (ObamaCare) and its potential impact on patients, providers and insurers.
-This excerpt from that presentation shows Rochester General's progressive approach to health care leadership.
+Each year Rochester General Health System holds an all-staff Forum to examine how RGHS is anticipating and responding to the community's health care needs.
+In this excerpt from an RGHS Forum, President & CEO Mark Clement spoke about the need for health care reform (also known as ObamaCare) and its potential benefits for patients, providers and insurers.

 Rebecca Onie: What if our healthcare system kept us healthy?